-Year: II Total: 4 hours /week

-Semester: I Lecture: 3 hours/week
+Year: II Semester: I Total: 4 hours /week Lecture: 3 hours/week Tutorial: hour/week Practical: 2/2 hours/week Lab: hours/week

-Tutorial: hour/week

 This course is designed to provide the knowledge role of livestock in Nepalese agricultural systems, characterization of Livestock production systems, factors influencing the livestock production, body Parts of different domestic animals and birds, digestive and reproductive systems of livestock and poultry species, approach, handling and control and identifications of livestock and poultry, judging, dentition and ageing of animals.
 The course also includes importance of record keeping and different types of records and their uses and common husbandry practices in livestock and poultry farming.